vishnukumarkvs/notes/Ostree.md

 deleting an apended or copy up file in upper directory will mess things up. you need to umount and run above command again
 ```

+- Docker uses overlayfs as a default storarage driver
+- it use